supertick/cloudseeder/README.md

-# FlexQueue
+# CloudSeeder

-FlexQueue is a modular platform designed to enable seamless application development and deployment across local, containerized, and cloud environments.
+CloudSeeder is a modular platform designed to enable seamless application development and deployment across local, containerized, and cloud environments.
 It provides libraries and a seed application to help you build complex systems from a simple, extensible starting point.

 ## Key Features